Rahul-Uoft/Match-Prediciton/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of ChatGPT The abstract and introduction were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.